Jemurai/policy/Master_Security_Policy.md

 ## Approval Process

 Each policy will have designated approvers representing the stakeholders for the area described by the policy.
-Each change to policy shall be submitted in a github pull request and approvals tracked through pull request approval.
+Each change to policy shall be reviewed and approved by the policy approvers.
+The approval process shall be tracked in the policies and in documents capturing the approval either in a system or by hand.

 ## Update Process